Who Represents You: Local Level

 • Racism was declared a public health crisis in June 2020

-• The city recently created resilience hubs to address climate resiliency in Medford.
+• The city created resilience hubs to address climate resiliency in Medford.
 The “Resilient Medford, Resilience Hubs” project is focusing on social connectedness, information access, and resource access.

 Somerville